shhossain/computer_science/Registers Cache and RAM/readme.md

 However, SRAM is significantly faster and uses less power than DRAM.
 The price and speed differences mean static RAM is mainly used in small amounts as cache memory inside a computer's processor.

+## Computer Storage
+Computers need some form of non-volatile storage—a place where data can stay even when the computer is turned off, so you don’t have to reload and re-enter everything each time you use the computer.
+That’s the point of having storage in addition to RAM.

+Storage for the vast majority of computers in use today consists of a drive, either an HDD or an SSD.
+Drives can provide a lot of space that can be used to store applications, documents, data, and all the other stuff you need to get your work done (and your computer needs to operate)

 ## History of RAM: RAM vs. SDRAM
 RAM was originally asynchronous because the RAM microchips had a different clock speed than the computer's processor.
 This was a problem as processors became more powerful and RAM couldn't keep up with the processor's requests for data.